-The war between Ukraine and the Russian Federation continues, resulting in significant destruction of property and assets in Ukraine and other material consequences.
-The consequences of the war are evolving daily and their long-term impact is not possible to determine.
-The future impact on the Ukrainian economy depends on the outcome of the full-scale war, the successful implementation of new reforms by the Ukrainian government, the country's strategy for recovery and transformation with a view to EU membership, and cooperation with international funds.
+The war between Ukraine and the Russian Federation is ongoing and results in significant destruction of property and assets in Ukraine and other material consequences.
+The consequences of the war are evolving on a daily basis and their impact in the longer term is not possible to determine.
+The future impact on the Ukrainian economy depends on the outcome of the full-scale war, the successful implementation of new reforms by the Ukrainian government, the country's recovery and transformation strategy with a view to EU membership, and cooperation with international funds.